LeGrandMAG/my100daysofOpenSource/README.md

 Today, I was supposed to work an open source project, but I  opened an issue into the wepo homepage.
 I was using and alert to notify the user that they have submitted a form, but after more reading I came across a library called toastr.
 A JavaScript library that is used for displaying alert messages.
 I opened an issue about that and labelled it as good first issue and I got someone suggesting to help implementing that into our project.
 I assigned that issue to him.

+### Thoughts:

-### Thoughts: not be a lazy programmer but I was planning to work on that issue on my own, I did not know that issues can be discovered so easily.
+Okay, Not be a lazy programmer but I was planning to work on that issue on my own, I did not know that issues can be discovered so easily.
 The was very diligent.
 He even suggested to use a react-toastify library, which similar to toastr but works better on react  projects et even refactored some of my code.

 ### Thoughts :